-Are Crowds wiser than individuals?
+- Are Crowds wiser than individuals?
 If yes, how and why?

-Are they always wiser or under certain circumstances?
+- Are they always wiser or under certain circumstances?

-Is there a theory behind crowds being wiser than individually smart people?
+- Is there a theory behind crowds being wiser than individually smart people?

 But unfortunately, those questions hardly get addressed.

 You get interesting examples and case studies of times when crowd’s wisdom has surpassed individual wisdom.
-Reminds me of an old joke where a thief in court when presented with 2 witnesses who has seen him stealing says he can produce millions of people who have not seen him stealing.
+Reminds me of an old joke where a thief in court when presented with 2 witnesses who have seen him stealing says he can produce millions of people who have not seen him stealing.
 Some instances where seemingly experts failed but crowds were right do not make a theory.
 Even the examples mentioned are not analyzed properly to find out why it worked in those circumstances.
-Most of the times it seems a sheer co-incidence, like when the stock market punished one company out of the four responsible for a failed space shuttle, it seems the crowds pulled down stocks of one company before the experts could analyze which company was responsible.
+Most of the times it seems a sheer coincidence.
+Like when the stock market punished one company out of the four responsible for a failed space shuttle.
+It seems the crowds pulled down stocks of one company before the experts could analyze which company was responsible.

 Now no one in the crowd knew why they were doing it.
 It just happened, probably because of herd mentality.
 It may also be possible that since the share price of one company went down considerably, the experts took it as a data point to figure out who should be blamed.
 There is no rationale behind or co-relation between, why the crowds punished one company more than the others.
 And why month’s later experts found out that it was the same company that was responsible for the failure.
 Now crowds obviously are not rocket scientists.